Finderstein/flexflix-github/README.md

 ### Contacts

-If you want to contact me, please write send me message via telegram: @Finderstein
+If you want to contact me, please send me message via telegram: @Finderstein

 Or send me an email: Yaroslav_Perehuda@epam.com